-Unique sightseeing walking and driving private guided tour “Nizhny Novgorod – European Heart of Russia” has three parts: "Auto 3 hrs", "Kremlin and Pokrovka", "Dyatlovy Gory hills"
+Unique sightseeing walking and driving private guided tour “Nizhny Novgorod – European Heart of Russia” has three parts: "Kremlin and Pokrovka", "Dyatlovy Gory hills", "Auto 3 hrs".

-Perfomed by journalist, historic preservation activist, local guide in Nizhny Novgorod Sergey Sipatov
+Perfomed by journalist, historic preservation activist, local guide in Nizhny Novgorod Serguey Sipatov and his collegues.

 Location: Nizhny Novgorod